Sun Pisces Tarot Moon

 When referring to a cycle within the context of the following description, we must remember we are the cycle within what appears to be the sphere of the cosmos.

 At this stage of the sequence we are witnessing the dissolving of one system into another.
-This is not recycling as in duplication it is to move into a new and original sequence of experiences.
+This is not recycling as in duplication but a move into a new and original sequence of experiences.

 The red and blue colors of the background are opposite ends of the color spectrum symbolizing a complete sequence.